caraya/personal-blog/content/blog/xml-vs-json-is-xml-still-relevant.md

 - **XSLT 2.0**: A massive leap forward (2007).
 It introduced strong typing (integers, dates), user-defined functions (xsl:function), regular expressions, and the ability to output multiple files from a single source.
 - **XSLT 3.0**: The modern standard (2017).
 It adds streaming (processing files larger than memory), higher-order functions, and full JSON support (transforming JSON to XML and vice-versa).

-!!! warning  XSLT in Browsers
+!!! warning  **XSLT in Browsers**
 Browsers generally only support XSLT 1.0.
 For modern XSLT 2.0/3.0 features, you must use server-side processors like Saxon (Java/JS/Node) or process the transformations on the server before displaying the changes.

+Browsers are removing built-in XSLT support altogether, so relying on client-side XSLT is not future-proof since browsers only support XSLT 1.0 and even that old support is being taken away.
 !!!

 #### XQuery